Felipe-Roque/sinteticos/README.md

 A small Python toolkit to generate synthetic tabular data from a sample dataset, inspired by the provided Jupyter notebook.
 It wraps SDV models (CTGAN, GaussianCopula, CopulaGAN) into a simple library API and a command-line interface.

+Data location: place your datasets under the `data/` directory.
+This repo includes `data/IAFREE_Chile.xlsx` as an example input.

 ## Features
 - Load CSV/Excel datasets
 - Optional preprocessing (drop NA, coerce selected columns to numeric)